uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Woodie Elias recalled being hungry all the time at the Anglican school in Aklavik.
 “Once in a while we go raid the cellar and you can’t call that stealing; that was our food.”[^341] When Dorothy Nolie helped out in the Alert Bay school kitchen, she and her co-workers would eat bread as they sliced it.
-“Kids would come to me and ask me for bread, and I’d sneak it<!--x-->
-to them.”[^342]
-At the Moose Factory school in Ontario, Nellie Trapper said, students “used to steal food, peanut butter, whatever’s cooking in a pot.
+“Kids would come to me and ask me for bread, and I’d sneak it <!-- page 098 -->to them.”[^342] At the Moose Factory school in Ontario, Nellie Trapper said, students “used to steal food, peanut butter, whatever’s cooking in a pot.
 There were big pots in there.
 I remember taking figs from that pot.”[^343]